Mixed Warm Dark Matter Constraints using Milky Way Satellite Galaxy Counts: Subhalo population of Mixed Thermal-relic WDM

 We further assume that the only difference between the MWDM and CDM scenario is the number of subhalos, and all other properties remain identical.
 Indeed, it has been demonstrated that the radial distribution of the subhalos large enough to consistently form galaxies does not change between CDM and WDM cosmologies \citep{Lovell:2014, Bose:2017, Lovell:2021}.
 However, other differences between the CDM and MWDM models may affect the abundance of MW satellite galaxies.
 For instance the concentration-mass-redshift relation is different for CDM and WDM~\citep{Ludlow:2016, Gilman:2020}, which might further reduce the predicted number of MW satellites.
 Our results are conservative in the sense that we do not account for this reduction.

-In order to obtain the suppression function for a large range of ($\mwdm,\fwdm$), we use the semi-analytical \texttt{sashimi} code \citep{Hiroshima_2018, Ando_2019, Dekker:2022}. \texttt{sashimi} predicts subhalo properties for a given matter power spectrum and host halo mass, and has been tested against numerical simulations in the case of pure CDM and WDM.
-Semi-analytical models provide a fast and flexible platform for computing subhalo properties, allowing us to make quick estimates of the predictions from different dark matter scenarios.
-Alternative approaches exploring MWDM scenarios through cosmological N-body simulations are forthcoming and will provide a valuable cross check (An et al., in prep)
+In order to obtain the suppression function for a large range of \CYone{WDM scenarios}, we use the semi-analytical \texttt{sashimi} code \citep{Hiroshima_2018, Ando_2019, Dekker:2022}. \texttt{sashimi} predicts subhalo properties for a given matter power spectrum and host halo mass, and has been tested against numerical simulations in the case of pure CDM and WDM. \CYtwo{Specifically for this work, we have verified that the CDM subhalo mass function generated by \texttt{sashimi} is consistent with the subhalo populations obtained from the two simulations by \citet{Mao15}.} Semi-analytical models provide a fast and flexible platform for computing subhalo properties, allowing us to make quick estimates of the predictions from different dark matter scenarios.
+Alternative approaches exploring MWDM scenarios through cosmological N-body simulations are forthcoming and will provide a valuable cross check \citep{An:2024}.

-Here, we describe the case of MWDM comprised of a thermal relic WDM candidate, and we discuss applications to a sterile neutrino WDM candidate in Section~\ref{sec:limits_sterilenu}.
+Here, we describe the case of MWDM comprised of a thermal relic WDM candidate \CYone{ with a particle mass of $\mwdm$}, and we discuss applications to a sterile neutrino WDM candidate in Section~\ref{sec:limits_sterilenu}.
 We compute the matter power spectrum with the Boltzmann code \texttt{CLASS}~\citep{lesgourgues2011cosmic}, where we specify $m_{\text{WDM}}$, $f_{\text{WDM}}$, and the relative temperature of WDM with respect to the photon temperature, $T_X/T_{\gamma}$.
 We obtain the relative temperature through

 where $g_{\star}^{dec}$ is the spin degrees of freedom at decoupling, which can be found through the WDM abundance as

 with $g_{X}=1.75$ the degrees of freedom for a fermionic dirac dark matter ~\citep{Bode:2000,Vogel:2022}.
 Moreover, when computing the matter power spectrum in \texttt{CLASS}, we turn off the fluid approximation through \textsc{ncdm\_fluid\_approximation~$=3$} to increase precision.
 We observe that the transfer functions reach a plateau at large $k$ due to the CDM component at a height that depends on $\fwdm$.